top of page

 In addition to asking questions about your disease and its treatment, ask about what services are available for people in your situation.
 Most hospitals have a range of programs in place for people with cancer, or at the very least have close connections with community-based programs.
 Whether you're seeking educational seminars or support groups, financial or transportation assistance, information about nutrition and exercise, or something else, ask your health care team what's available.
 Again, this information might not be offered to you unless you ask for it.

-# 5: Connect with another ovarian cancer survivor.
+# 5: Connect with another gynecologic cancer survivor.

 If you have done any reading about ovarian cancer, you probably have encountered a number of pamphlets that begin something like this: "Ovarian cancer is the most lethal of gynecologic cancers and the fourth leading cause of cancer death in American women."